The History of the Playboy Logo and Hugh Hefner

 All told, the history of Playboy has been one of fame and success, but what about that of its ever-recognizable logo?

 Clean, simple, and yet entirely unique, the Playboy logos widespread reorganizability has no doubt played a role in the international success of the magazine.
 While Hugh Hefner was essential in creating Playboy, he was not actually the one who created the iconic logo.
 That distinction goes to designer Art Paul.
 Mr. Paul sketched out the logo for use in the second issue of Playboy.
 Since that second issue the logo has not once been changed from the original design.
-This in itself is a remarkable fact considering how often companies change logos these days and is a testament to the effectiveness of the original logo’s design.
+This in itself is a remarkable fact considering how often companies redesign their logos these days and is a testament to the effectiveness of the original logo’s design.

 Features of the Playboy Logo

 In designing a logo for Playboy Art Paul’s original vision was something that had a “humorous sexual connotation” as well as something that was “frisky and playful”.
 Speaking on why a rabbit was chosen as the magazine’s logo, Hugh Hefner said that, “The rabbit, the bunny, in America has a sexual meaning; and I chose it because it’s a fresh animal, shy, vivacious, jumping – sexy.
 First it smells you then it escapes, then it comes back, and you feel like caressing it, playing with it.
 A girl looks a lot like a bunny, playful and joking.
 If you look at the girl we made popular: the Playmate of the Month.
 She is never sophisticated, a girl you cannot really have.
 She is a young, healthy, simple girl – the girl next door . . . we are not interested in the mysterious, difficult woman, the femme fatale, who wears elegant underwear, with lace, and she is sad, and somehow mentally filthy.
 The Playboy girl has no lace, no underwear, she is naked, well-washed with soap and water, and she is happy.”